enkidevs/curriculum/Web/HTML/images/image-base.md

 ---
 ## Quiz

-### Image Base

-What code assigns the default of every link within the web page to open a new page?
+### What code assigns the default of every link within the web page to open a new page?

 ???